satellite-image-deep-learning/techniques/README.md

 * [FCNN-example](https://github.com/emredog/FCNN-example) -> overfit to a given single image to detect houses

 ### Semantic segmentation - roads
+Extracting roads is challenging due to the occlusions caused by other objects and the complex traffic environment
 * [Semantic segmentation of roads and highways using Sentinel-2 imagery (10m) super-resolved using the SENX4 model up to x4 the initial spatial resolution (2.5m)](https://tracasa.es/innovative-stories/sen2roadlasviastambiensevendesdesentinel-2/) (results, no repo)
 * [Semantic Segmentation of roads](https://vihan-tyagi.medium.com/semantic-segmentation-of-satellite-images-based-on-deep-learning-algorithms-ea5ec408ac53) using  U-net Keras, OSM data, project summary article by student, no code
 * [Road detection using semantic segmentation and albumentations for data augmention](https://towardsdatascience.com/road-detection-using-segmentation-models-and-albumentations-libraries-on-keras-d5434eaf73a8) using the Massachusetts Roads Dataset, U-net & Keras